MITHaystack/HOPS/doc/reference/source/hops3/libraries/dfio.rst

     Real        r*4             4       Phasecal vector
     Imaginary   r*4             4       Phasecal vector

 Record length is fixed at 728 bytes.
+See :hops:`type_308` for more information.